patefacio/ebisu_pod/README.md

 creating a *PodPackage* is analagous to creating an instance of an IDL.
 The benefit of this approach include:

-- *Competitive Selection*: Decisions on serialization solutions can informed by having multiple approaches tried against the same data set.
+- *Competitive Selection*: Decisions on serialization solutions can be informed by having multiple approaches tried against the same data set.